deep-entertainment/egoventure/docs/updating.md

 ![Checking every addon checkmark](images/update_installer2.png)

-After that, click "Install" and the update is installed.
+After that, click "Install" and the update will be installed.